🇹🇷 Türkçe: Bu yazının Türkçesini oku →

 ERP integration transforms WooCommerce from a standalone storefront into a connected commerce channel that operates as part of your broader business infrastructure.
 Whether you’re connecting to SAP, Oracle NetSuite, or Microsoft Dynamics, the principles remain the same: real-time data flow, robust error handling, and security-first architecture.

+Here is what I would do.
 Start by identifying your most painful data silos — usually inventory and order management — and build the integration incrementally.
+Decide which system is the source of truth for each data domain before you write a line of transform code, because that single decision prevents the overselling and reconciliation nightmares that sink these projects.
 The ROI from eliminating manual data entry, reducing errors, and enabling real-time inventory accuracy pays for the integration investment many times over.

 Leave a Reply